 Let's look at some Excel MONTH function examples and explore how you would use the MONTH function as a worksheet function in Microsoft Excel:

-Based on the Excel spreadsheet above, the following MONTH function examples would return:
+Based on the spreadsheet above, the following Excel MONTH examples would return:

 The MONTH function can also be used in VBA code in Microsoft Excel.